San Antonio: Economy

 San Antonio has lost several major company headquarters, the largest being the 2008 move of AT&T Inc. to Dallas "to better serve customers and expand business in the future."
 In 2019, Andeavor (Formerly Tesoro) was acquired by Marathon Petroleum; this merger eliminated the company and the headquarters was moved to Findlay, Ohio.
-In 1997, Titan Holdings and USLD Communications had sold their operations to larger companies.
 After a Los Angeles buyout specialist purchased Builders Square, the company's operations were moved out of San Antonio.

 The city is home to one of the largest concentrations of military bases in the U.S., and has been nicknamed "Military City, USA".
 The city is home to several active military installations: Lackland Air Force Base, Brooke Army Medical Center, Randolph Air Force Base, and Fort Sam Houston.

+San Antonio and Mexico share strong economic ties and engage in important exchanges to the benefit of their business communities.
+To better strengthen these business and cultural ties, the City of San Antonio opened Casa San Antonio to act as the city's trade and cultural office in Mexico.

-The Formosan Termite (Formosan subterranean termite, FST, Coptotermes formosanus Shiraki) causes economic devastation here due to the structural damage it causes.
+The Formosan termite (Coptotermes formosanus) causes economic devastation in the region due to the structural damage it causes.
 It is an invasive pest originally from the Far East.
-First found in the state in 1957, it has spread extensively including into the greater SA area.
+First found in the state in 1957, it has since spread into the greater San Antonio area, creating a problem for the region's pecan orchards.